RememberOfLife/mirabel/README.md

   * https://github.com/jakebesworth/Simple-SDL2-Audio
 * actually use clang-format to make everything look uniform
 * main_ctrl should be a context object (low prio)
-* place stb in deps? also genrally decide if we'd rather link everything static or dynamically?

 ## ideas
 * lobbies for hidden info / random move games could provide functionality to make their outcomes and playout provably fair